Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Which property types are increasing faster in value in Liverpool as of 2026?

-As of early 2026, the ranking of property types by value appreciation rate in Liverpool places terraced houses and semi-detached houses at the top, followed by detached houses, then townhouses, and finally flats and apartments at the bottom.
+As of early 2026, the ranking of Liverpool property types by annual appreciation rate runs roughly as follows: terraced houses first, then semi-detached houses, then family townhouses, and then flats and apartments, which are the most mixed in terms of performance depending on location and building quality.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: